KristianSLefdal/Programmingwork-nonprax/README.md

 # WELCOME TO MY Programmingwork-nonprax REPOSTERIE
-By using these its citation
+By using these cite appropriately
 ----------------------------------------------------------------------------
 Kristian skjevik lefdal